hopetambala/SI664-docs/exercises/assignment_v4p2.md

 ```

 ### 2.4 Update mysite settings.py
-Switch back to Django and update the mysite `settings.py` file with the following tweaks:
+Update the mysite `settings.py` file with the following tweaks:

 #### Allowed hosts
 Add an ngrok-friendly, autograder-friendly, wildcard ('*') to ALLOWED_HOSTS: